 Based on the conclusions of the safety assessments, the potential benefits of Option 2 outweigh the potential costs.
-A variation to Standard 1.5.2 giving approval to insect-protected, herbicide tolerant cotton line GHB119 is therefore the preferred option.
+A variation to Standard 1.5.2 giving approval to insect-protected, herbicide tolerant cotton line GHb119 is therefore the preferred option.

-8.4 Additional changes to legal drafting in Standard 1.5.2
+8.4 Proposed changes to legal drafting in Standard 1.5.2

-Additional legal drafting, separate to that specifically applying to Application A1040, is being proposed in order to reorganise the list of approved GM foods from a Table into a Schedule, and to correct minor inconsistencies in wording that have occurred over time since the Standard came into force in April 1999.
-The Schedule is in a format that is more easily read than the Table since the approvals are listed by commodity and, within this grouping, by chronological order.
-The Explanatory Statement at Attachment 2 documents the changes and the reasoning behind them.
+In the Assessment Report, additional legal drafting, separate to that specifically applying to Application A1040, was proposed (refer to Attachment 1B) in order to reorganise the list of approved GM foods from a Table into a Schedule, and to correct minor inconsistencies in wording that have occurred over time since the Standard came into force in April 1999.
+The Schedule was in a format that is more easily read than the Table since the approvals were listed by commodity and, within this grouping, by chronological order.